IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/theming-and-customization.md

 hierarchy of information, give the correct meaning to UI elements, and meet legibility and contrast standards.

-The IndiGO color system is designed with a focus on: hierarchy, background colors, content colors, and emphasis.
+The TomTom IndiGO color system is designed with a focus on: hierarchy, background colors, content colors, and emphasis.

 #### Hierarchy